 I resisted in my prayers, thinking I was remaining true to the example of Jesus and the church.
 But learning a few things could have helped me in my journey.

 Several years ago, I discovered a book called Is It Okay to Call God Mother?
 Considering the Feminine Face of God, by a Baptist minister, Paul Smith.
-Seeing from the perspective of women, he noticed and grew tired of all the hymns and Scriptures addressing only men and referring to a seemingly male God.
+Seeing from the perspective of women, he noticed all the hymns and Scriptures addressing only men and referring to a seemingly male God.
 He concluded that Sundays are the most sexist day of the week.
 And he began to research and write his amazing book.

 Smith gave me good arguments for using the metaphor of mother for God in the 21st century.
 For example, Smith pointed out that in first century Palestine, mothers were legally the property of their husbands, always second in place.
 Jesus prayed to Father in part because fathers were first in the hierarchy in Jewish society.
 It would have been culturally out-of-place to do anything else.
 Jesus’ point, though, was to startle: he used the term Abba to change the game about prayer.
 It’s not about religion, it’s about relationship.
 Mother fits perfectly with that aim, in today’s world.